laravel/docs/errors.md

 Monolog has a variety of additional handlers you may use for logging.
 If needed, you may access the underlying Monolog instance being used by Laravel:

     $monolog = Log::getMonolog();

+#### Configuring the default log level

+By default, Laravel will write out all log levels to the log file.
+On your production environment, this may be considered too much noise, so you can configure the default log level by adding the `log_level` key to your `app.php` configuration file.
+Laravel will continue to log all levels greater than or equal to the nominated severity level.

+For example, if in your production environment, you were to set the log level to **error**, Laravel will continue to log **error**, **critical**, **alert**, and **emergency** messages to the log file.

+    'log_level' => app_env('APP_LOG_FILE', 'debug'),